michaelbarbieri/nextech-challenge/README.md

 To run Angular integration tests:

+1. Close any "ng serve" instances running, but ensure the API is running (port 5000).
-1. Run "ng e2e" from the ClientApp/ directory.
+2. Run "ng e2e" from the ClientApp/ directory.

 To run C# unit tests: